Stefan-Horst/PtX_RL/README.md

 # Optimizing Power-to-X Systems with Reinforcement Learning

-Using Soft Actor-Critic RL algorithm to optimize the operation of PtX systems with regards to profitability as part of my master's thesis.
+Using the Soft Actor-Critic (SAC) RL algorithm to optimize the operation of PtX systems with regards to profitability.
 This project includes two main parts.
 The first is a flexible PtX system simulation environment.
 It allows for loading arbitrary configurations of PtX systems regarding commodities, conversions, and storages with their respective properties from a yaml file.
-The environment features an API similar to that of gym for usage in RL.
+The environment features an API similar to that of Gymnasium for usage in RL.
 The second part is a customizable implementation of the SAC RL algorithm and utilities for training it in the environment, including agent saving/loading, logging, easy parameter configuration, and result visualization.
+Other RL algorithms can easily be plugged into the PtX environment instead.

+Check out the _evaluation.ipynb_ notebook for the results of some training runs with the provided configuration.

+The original component structure of the PtX simulation is adapted from [PtX-Now](https://github.com/ulicious/ptx_now).
+The included exemplary PtX system configuration and the weather data from Chilean Patagonia are taken from PtX-Now as well.

 ## Setup

-From the project root direcetory, run `pip install -r requirements.txt` to install the required packages.
-Then run `pip install .` to install the project itself.
+From the project root directory, run `pip install .` to install the required packages and the project itself.
 After that, you can use the project and run scripts like _train.py_ to start model training.

 ## Training